 The SEO community is supportive.
 As an industry, the nuances of SEO change frequently while the fundamentals stay the same.

-The discussions that came out of this project have been healthy and positive.
 I appreciate everyone who participated.
 Creating a video and publicly supporting someone in your field takes courage.
 We spend so much of our days behind avatars and computers.
 It’s beautiful to see the genuine and heartfelt appreciation of our colleagues in video form.

 To all of the SEOs who have just joined the industry (no matter their age) and to all of the SEOs who have been giving back and supporting their colleagues after all of these years.